icebaker/ruby-nano-bots/README.md

 - [ ] [Alpaca](https://github.com/tatsu-lab/stanford_alpaca)
 - [ ] [LLaMA](https://github.com/facebookresearch/llama)

-Although only OpenAI has been officially tested, some of the open-source providers offer APIs that are compatible with OpenAI, such as FastChat (https://github.com/lm-sys/FastChat#openai-compatible-restful-apis--sdk).
+Although only OpenAI has been officially tested, some of the open-source providers offer APIs that are compatible with OpenAI, such as [FastChat](https://github.com/lm-sys/FastChat#openai-compatible-restful-apis--sdk).
 Therefore, it is highly probable that they will work just fine.

 ## Development